y-dbaichi/Design-Patterns/README.md

-# design-pattern
-This repository provides concrete examples of implementing the Singleton and Strategy design patterns in Java.
-It is designed to illustrate best practices in applying these patterns to solve common software design challenges.
+This repository is dedicated to demonstrating the application of Singleton and Strategy design patterns in Java.
+It serves as a practical guide to utilizing these patterns effectively to address typical challenges in software design, showcasing the recommended practices for their implementation.